Last Updated on March 17, 2022 by SDN Staff

 Typical Day at a Nuclear Pharmacy

 Most pharmacies will typically have between 1 – 3 set “runs”.
 A typical day at my pharmacy begins at around midnight when the night pharmacist arrives; they will then begin to hit the generators and start compounding the first run.
 Technicians and drivers will begin to trickle in; doses are drawn (including FDG brought in from a cyclotron) and packed up.
-First run is out the door and on its way to customers between 04:00 – 05:00.
+The first run is out the door and on its way to customers between 04:00 – 05:00.

 Third run compounding (which is usually pretty light), begins at 10:00 and is out the door by 11:30.
 I-131 capsules will need to be compounded at some point during the day as well.
 Throughout the morning and afternoon, we’ll field phone calls ranging from STAT add-ons to clinical questions (i.e. pediatric dosing, altered biodistribution, questions about drug selection, and so on).
 The rest of the day is generally spent setting up for the next night: order entry, drawing any doses (i.e. Thallium, which has a long half-life) that can be drawn the day prior.
 Prescription labels are printed, double-checked and any products needed for the next day are ordered.
 So, as you can see, the daytime hours are generally spent getting ready for the following night.